The 20 Best Movement Disorders Doctors in Taiwan

 Taoyuan, TNQ, TW

-Yih-ru Wu practices in Taoyuan, Taiwan.
+Yih-ru Wu practices practicing medicine in Taoyuan, Taiwan.
 Wu is rated as a Distinguished expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Movement Disorders, Spinocerebellar Ataxia Type 17, Parkinson's Disease, and Tolosa Hunt Syndrome.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Movement Disorders, Parkinson's Disease, Spinocerebellar Ataxia Type 17, and Huntington Disease.

 Are you looking for a specific type of Movement Disorders?